Are ramen noodles made of plastic and can they give you cancer?

-For over twenty years there has been a rumor circulating on the internet about instant ramen.
-Said rumor states that instant ramen is coated in wax and that the wax can get stuck to your stomach lining.
+For over 20 years, there’s been a rumor circulating on the internet about instant ramen.
+Said rumor states that instant ramen is coated in wax and that the wax can get stuck in your stomach lining.

 Not only that, but it says this wax coating can give you cancer.
-The rumor claims that the reason there is a wax coating is to keep the noodles from getting stuck together after they have been fried.
+The rumor claims that the reason there’s a wax coating in the first place is to keep the noodles from getting stuck together after they’ve been fried.

 In this post we'll cover: